-Nation's Newest USAF Weather Satellite Delivered To Launch Site
+Nation's Newest USAF Weather Satellite Ready For Launch

-PRNewswire-FirstCall VANDENBERG AFB, Calif.
+PRNewswire VANDENBERG AFB, Calif.

-The Defense Meteorological Satellite Program (DMSP) F-17 Block 5D-3 spacecraft, built under contract for the U.S. Air Force by Lockheed Martin Space Systems Company, Sunnyvale, Calif., has been delivered to Vandenberg Air Force Base, Calif., in preparation for a December 2005 launch.
+The Defense Meteorological Satellite Program (DMSP) F-17 Block 5D-3 spacecraft, built under contract for the U.S. Air Force by Lockheed Martin, is undergoing final preparation for a launch from Vandenberg Air Force Base, Calif. on November 4.

-"We're proud to have our second Block 5D-3 spacecraft at the launch site," said Mike Gott, Lockheed Martin DMSP program director.
+"After several years of building, integrating, upgrading and testing DMSP F-17, our second Block 5D-3 spacecraft, we're eagerly anticipating this launch so that this satellite can carry out its vital mission of supporting our warfighters," said Michael O'Hara, Lockheed Martin DMSP program director.
 "Our partnership with the Air Force dates to the very beginning of the DMSP program with a common goal of ensuring that commanders have access to environmental data critical to the preparation and execution of military operations."

 The Block 5D-3 series accommodates larger sensor payloads than earlier generations.
 They also feature a larger capability power subsystem; a more powerful on-board computer with increased memory -- allowing greater spacecraft autonomy -- and increased battery capacity that extends the mean mission duration.
+Starting with F-17, the attitude control subsystem has also been enhanced with the integration of a second inertial measurement unit using ring laser, versus mechanical, gyros to provide greater precision pointing flexibility.

 DMSP is used for strategic and tactical weather prediction to aid the U.S. military in planning operations at sea, on land and in the air.
-Equipped with a sophisticated sensor suite that can image visible and infrared cloud cover, the satellite collects specialized meteorological, oceanographic, and solar- geophysical information in all weather conditions.
+Equipped with a sophisticated sensor suite that can image visible and infrared cloud cover and measure precipitation, surface temperature, and soil moisture, the satellite collects specialized global meteorological, oceanographic, and solar-geophysical information in all weather conditions.
 The DMSP constellation comprises two spacecraft in near-polar orbits, C3 (command, control and communications), user terminals and weather centers.
-The most recent launch of a DMSP spacecraft took place on October 18, 2003 from Vandenberg Air Force Base.
+The most recent launch of a DMSP spacecraft took place on October 18, 2003 from Vandenberg Air Force Base, on the final Titan II booster flown.
 That launch marked the first of the Block 5D-3 satellites.
+DMSP F-17 will launch on a Delta-IV Medium booster.